Complexlity/creative-art-marketplace/README.md

 ## Challenges Faced

-Through building this project, I came across a lot of road blocks which tended to create some good knowledge and experience for me.
+Through building this project, I came across a lot of roadblocks which tended to create some good knowledge and experience for me.
 Some of which include:

 ### Installation

-I wrote an [application](https://github.com/Complexlity/project-inits/blob/main/next-tailwind.sh) which I have always used install tailwind and nextjs.
-It turns out it does not support the newer version of the nextjs cli.
-I eventually installed with the new nextjs cli and it now has the option to install with tailwind
+I wrote an [application](https://github.com/Complexlity/project-inits/blob/main/next-tailwind.sh) which I have always used to install Tailwind and Nextjs.
+It turns out it does not support the newer version of the Nextjs CLI.
+I eventually installed it with the new Nextjs CLI and it now has the option to install with Tailwind

 ### Hydration Errors

 I learnt to understand more in-depth how Nextjs works.
 It builds on the server and then on the client.
 While doing that, it compares both versions for strict equality.

-I built a lot of [random generators](/src/utils/randoms.ts) (because I felt the site would look less static if you content is generated at random) and this made me encounter hydration errors when I run the developement server.
+I built a lot of [random generators](/src/utils/randoms.ts) (because I felt the site would look less static if your content is generated at random) and this made me encounter hydration errors when I run the development server.

 I solved this by adding `suppressHydrationWarning` on the elements that render these random values.
 It didn't totally solve it but for the most part.

-The ultimate solution is to perform these random and shuffling functions on an `api` route or on it's own separate server (like an express server).
-This ensures that the result sent to nextjs is consistent both on the server hydration and the client one or just use static data (without any random generation)
+The ultimate solution is to perform these random and shuffling functions on an `api` route or on its own separate server (like an express server).
+This ensures that the result sent to Nextjs is consistent both on the server hydration and the client one or just make use of static data (without any random generation)

 ### Search and Filter

 On the [Explore Page](https://creative-art-marketplace.vercel.app/explore).
-I needed to be able to sort/filter the nfts shown on the page.
+I needed to be able to sort/filter the NFTs shown on the page.
 It turned out it was a bit more complicated than I thought.
 After doing some research, I came up with the following ways to make it work

 - Create a [debounce hook](/src/hooks/useDebounce.ts).
-In the previous mode, it tends to sort the items on every key stroke.
+In the previous mode, it tends to sort the items on every keystroke.
 This is flawed as the user could still be typing.
-The debounce hooks helps to prevent searching until a certain time has passed since the last character input (i.e the user has stopped typing).
+The debounce hooks help to prevent searching until a certain time has passed since the last character input (i.e. the user has stopped typing).
 I have used 500ms as the wait time
 - Aggregate Query: I also created three more filter options.
-Filter by item category, by items price, by expriy date(time).
-In order to make these work, I created an `aggregateQuery` function to run whenever either the search text changes or these filter items changes.
-It passes the items through all the query functions and only returns the items that are true after all these process
+Filter by item category, by item price, and by expiry date(time).
+In order to make these work, I created an `aggregateQuery` function to run whenever either the search text changes or these filter items change.
+It passes the items through all the query functions and only returns the items that are true after all these processes

 ### Form Validation

 I initially started to build out a form validation.
-It got complicated fast as I tried to validate on many different occasion (touched, out-of-focus, on submit, etc).
+It got complicated fast as I tried to validate on many different occasions (touched, out-of-focus, on submit, etc).

-I learned about the [formik](https://formik.org/) library which has these many form function in-built.
-I learnt how to integrate this package in my work flow.
+I learned about the [formik](https://formik.org/) library which has these many form functions in-built.
+I learnt how to integrate this package into my workflow.
 I also needed to validate the user schema somehow.

 I had two options [zod](https://zod.dev/)(which I have used a few times) and [yup](https://www.npmjs.com/package/yup).
-I ended up using yup to gain a new learning experience.
-You can find the functions on [Schemas](/src/utils/schemas.ts) file
+I ended up using Yup to gain a new learning experience.
+You can find the functions in the [Schemas](/src/utils/schemas.ts) file

 ### Animation